RishabhPariharGit/React-Project/README.md

 Date 15-apr-24
--started working on the cart total items display logic -added the logic for cart count as we add the products to the cart
+-started working on the cart total items display logic -added the logic for cart count as we add the products to the cart -added complete backend folder
+-pushed all the files of backend to git